Code of Conduct for Clubs and Organizations

 - The Program Board, Student Government Association, registered student clubs or organizations, or university divisions and departments may schedule the use of the Student Center meeting rooms, Storer Ballroom, or other facilities.
 All groups must either complete a room request form available online from the Student Center website shepherd.edu/studentcenter .
 Requests will be granted on a first-come, first-served space available basis.

 - Registered student clubs and organizations may use all meeting rooms, except for Storer Ballroom, for their normal weekly meetings free of charge.
 However, a clean-up and/or set-up fee will be assessed to those groups that do not clean up or leave the room in an orderly fashion after use.
 All registered student clubs or organizations have a one-hour time limit for regular meetings before 9 p.m. on Monday through Thursday.
 Registered student clubs or organizations are limited to one weekly meeting per week.
-Exceptions may be made by the director or assistant director of the Student Center.
+Exceptions may be made by the Student Center Operations Manager.

 - All events held in the Student Center requiring extensive set up or extended hours must be scheduled at least 10 working days before the event by using the room request form, which is available online from the Student Center website or from the Information Center or from the virtual online website www.shepherd.edu/studentcenter.

-- In order to prevent conflicts and overlap with other campus-wide events, registered student clubs and organizations sponsoring an open event in the Storer Ballroom or Ram’s Den must receive prior written approval from the director of student activities and leadership or the Student Center director.
-People out- side of the sponsoring club or organization may attend open
+- In order to prevent conflicts and overlap with other campus-wide events, registered student clubs and organizations sponsoring an open event in the Storer Ballroom or Ram’s Den must receive prior written approval from Director of Student Activities and Leadership and the Student Center Operations Manager.
+Individuals outside of the sponsoring club or organization may attend open events.

 - A usage fee of $25 per hour per required employee may be charged to the sponsoring group for expenses incurred from the set-up/clean-up and/or event management